docsible/docsible/README.md

 Usage: docsible [OPTIONS]

 Options:
-  --role TEXT      Path to the Ansible roles directory.
+  --role TEXT      Path to the Ansible role directory.
   --playbook TEXT  Path to the playbook file.
+  --graph          Generate Mermaid graph for tasks.
   --help           Show this message and exit.
 ```